 Website Care India

-As a part of the CARE International Confederation, CARE is working in 100 countries towards creating a world of hope, tolerance, and social justice, where poverty has been overcome and people live in dignity and security.
+CARE India seeks a world of hope, tolerance and social justice, where poverty has been overcome and people live in dignity and security.

 ROLES AND RESPONSIBILITIES

 Continuous and comprehensive capacity building program for SCERT/SRG and project team around CARE’s SOAR model:

 - Be responsible for designing agenda for capacity building initiatives in close coordination with project team and technical team around SOAR

 - Take lead in identifying the need and facilitating capacity building programs for SCERT, KGBV teachers and project team with support from project team.

 - Support technical team in developing GEP resource pool around SOAR by building their capacity around different thematic areas of SOAR

 - Ensure pretest/post-test tools are developed and executed by the project team for all training programs including project teams